Cli98/anchor_computation_tool/README.md

 4. If you fail to observe any improvements after you plug-in and play with this repo, please open an issue and describe how thing goes.
 I will take my best effort to help.

 # TODO list
-The repo author is currently working on some side projects as well for following two weeks.
+The repo author is currently working on some side projects as well for the following two weeks.
 So there might be delays for those to-dos.
 Apologize for any inconvenience this may cause.
 And you're welcome to PR.

 1. Build tutorial (shape dataset) and provide a working example.
 2. Improve part of code to make it easier to use.